Module curlew.geology

 -----------

-The constraints used to constrain this geological structure.
+The constraints or predefined field used to constrain this geological structure.

 A tuple of floats specifying the scalar values for the (upper, lower) sides of

-The aperture (Mode I opening) of the dyke.
+The aperture (Mode I opening) of the dyke, or a list thereof.
 Used to displace surrounding rocks.

 Keywords